top of page

 • A maple sugaring operation on-site provides visitors and members in the community the opportunity to learn about land-based sustainable cottage industries.

-• Interns and volunteers play a key role in carrying out the work in Vermont during the "growing season" from late spring to early fall.
+• Interns and volunteers play a key role in carrying out the work in Vermont during the "growing season" season" from late from spring to early fall.
+Room (in a hand-crafted yurt), board and (if needed) a modest stipend are provided

 • Day-visitors are always welcome as well.
 If possible, be in touch in advance to arrange a visit.